nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 </Button>
 ```

-Now the TypeScript performance and type inference should be much more
+To the compiler, this just looks a plain HTML `<a>` element nested as the child
-predictable.
-To the compiler, this just looks a plain HTML `<a>` element nested
+of some `<Button>` element.
+This one weird trick should make the TypeScript
-as the child of some `<Button>` element.
+performance and type inference much more predictable.

 And because `<Button>` and `<a>` are now separate elements, a given prop can be
 set explicitly on either one; thus, prop collisions are eliminated.

-Problems solved, right?
+Problem(s) solved, right?

 Well, yes—but what about the problems _created_?